r-kan/semile/README.md

 # semile :)
 _~Simpler way to profile and diagnose~_ http://r-kan.github.io/semile/
+Update:
+2016/10/07: c interface is supported
-Update: `semile` is refined with much more simpler use model!
+2016/09/24: `semile` is refined with much more simpler use model!

 #What is _semile_?
 A profiling framework provides the ability to monitor programs, in general of any programming language, by the following two pieces of information: